Skip to content

 const [notes, setNotes] = useState<Note[]>([]);

-And indeed, the type is set quite right:
+And indeed, the type is set correctly:

 useState<Note[]>(initialState: Note[] | (() => Note[])):